Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: Proofs

 Besides, if $p$ is a nonincreasing density on $(a,a+l)$ (respectively a nondecreasing density on $(a-l,a)$) with $a\in\R$ and $l\in(0,+\infty]$, we may restrict the infimum to the nonincreasing densities on $(a,a+l)$ (respectively the nondecreasing densities on $(a-l,a)$) that belong to $\overline \cM_{3}^{\infty}(R)$. \end{lem}

 \begin{proof} Since $p$ is not equal to 0 a.e.\ on $I$, $\int_{I}(p\wedge B)d\mu>0$ and $p_{| I}^{\wedge B}$ is therefore a well-defined density on $I$.
 By Lemma~\ref{lem_l1_proj},

-Changing $p$ into $x\mapsto p(-x)$ if necessary and possibly changing the value of $p$ at the endpoint of the half-line, we may assume with no loss of generality that $p$ is a nonincreasing density on a half-line of the form $(a,+\infty)$ with $a\in\R$.
+Changing $p$ into $x\mapsto p(-x)$ if necessary and possibly changing the value of $p$ at the endpoint of the half-line, we may assume without loss of generality that $p$ is a nonincreasing density on a half-line of the form $(a,+\infty)$ with $a\in\R$.
 Let us now set

 We first consider the case where $l=+\infty$.
 Given $s>0$, let us take $B=p(a+s)>0$ and $I=(a,a+st)$.
 Since $p$ is nonincreasing on $(a,+\infty)$, $p(x)\ge p(a+s)=B$ for all $x\in (a,a+s)\subset I$ and consequently